sandaruwanWGMA/SandaruwanWGMA/README.md

 </div>
 <p></p>
 <p align="justify">
-Hello!
+<h3>Hello!
 I'm Molindu Achintha Sandaruwan, a passionate web and mobile developer with a deep love for the transformative potential of technology.
 I believe in crafting digital experiences that are not just functional but purposeful, driven by user-centered design.
-My journey is marked by an unyielding curiosity about AI, and I enjoy integrating machine learning into projects to create intelligent solutions.
+My journey is marked by an unyielding curiosity about AI, and I enjoy integrating machine learning into projects to create intelligent solutions.</h3>

 </p>